- Chart

 Management Expertise

-The management team leverages The Motley Fool's research capabilities and fundamental analysis expertise to select and manage the ETF's holdings.
+The ETF's management team leverages The Motley Fool's research and analysis capabilities to select and manage the fund's holdings.
+Their expertise lies in identifying companies with strong capital efficiency metrics.

 Investment Objective